3D/2D's core activity is organising events that provide makers,

 with the majority living and working in Scotland.

-year's programme will consist of 5 events, with between 60 and 120
+year's programme will consist of up to 5 events, with between 60 and 120

 exhibitors present .
 Careful selection of exhibitors ensures that